 My colleague and I were discussing it and my analysis is that we are not doing enough in the dialogue with the youths.
 We need to identify them and talk with them.

 In Edo State and in Lagos, we are working with youth organisations of returnees only, for now.
-It’s our obligation to talk to them.
+Its our obligation to talk to them.

 How were you able to identify and get them?